Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_okms_vm-encrypt/guide.es-es.md

 " | openssl x509 -text; echo $?
 ```

-If you require training or technical support to implement your migration withPublic VCF as-a-Service, please contact your TAM or [click here](/links/professional-services) to get a quote and request a custom analysis of your project from our Professional Services team experts.
+If you require training or technical support to implement your migration with Public VCF as-a-Service, please contact your TAM or [click here](/links/professional-services) to get a quote and request a custom analysis of your project from our Professional Services team experts.

 Join our [community of users](/links/community).